From First DUI to Death Penalty

 - Prison releasee reoffender (PRR) laws (committing qualifying felony within 3 years of release)

 Violent crime convictions also carry permanent collateral consequences: loss of firearm rights, inability to hold professional licenses, immigration consequences, and significant employment barriers.
-I defend against both the immediate charges and these lasting penalties.
+Rocky Brancato defends against both the immediate charges and these lasting penalties.
+Understanding the full scope of consequences allows the defense team to negotiate more effectively and protect clients from outcomes that extend far beyond the prison sentence itself.

 Early Intervention and Warrant Resolution

 If you’re under investigation for a violent crime or aware of an active warrant, early legal intervention can significantly impact the outcome.
-I can assist with:
+Rocky Brancato can assist with:

 - Requests to withdraw warrants before arrest